Livingston-k/Livingston-k/README.md

 I am dedicated to harnessing the power of AI and ML to drive positive change in various domains.
 My work involves:

 - 🤖 Developing AI-powered healthcare, security, transportation, and business solutions.
-- 🌱 Educating and empowering others in the field of AI and ML.
+- 🌱 I post about AI, ML DL, Healthcare, Transport, Security, Agriculture, and Business make sure you follow me.
 - 📈 Collaborating with like-minded individuals and organizations to advance technological innovation.

 ## Connect with Me